ekin-e/ChessMate/README.md

 - Sending 2 moves for the robot for castling and capturing pieces not implemented yet because robot can't make 1 pick and place move correctly

+# franka_gazebo

+Replace the original franka_gazebo with the one provided here.
+(Added models for chessboard, pieces etc)

 # packages needed
 - libfranka
 - franka_ros